MicrosoftDocs/entra-docs/docs/identity/devices/device-setup-macos-pssoe-out-of-box.md

 ## Registration with Automated Device Enrollment

 There are two authentication methods for PSSO registration, **Secure Enclave** and **Password**.
 It's recommended for your system administrator to have the Mac enrolled using secure enclave.
-This new password-less features is supported only by PSSO.
+This new password-less feature is supported only by PSSO.
 Choose the method that your company administrator has configured for you.

 ### [Secure Enclave](#tab/secure-enclave)